tvangundy/workspace/README.md

 ## Acknowledgments

 - Contributors
-- Open source projects used in examples
+- Open source projects used in implementations